tmcintos/MicroBASIC/README.md

 * Reworked I/O functions for Apple-1.
 * Relocated code to $E000.
 * Added warm start entry point at $E003.
-* Relocated variable storage and arithmetic expression stack to page 3.
+* Relocated variable storage and runtime stacks to page 3.
 * Reorganized zero page usage to avoid conflicts with Apple-1 monitor.
 * PATCH command enters Apple-1 monitor (no MIKBUG).
 * Control-C (ASCII $03) may be used to abort INPUT.